ehmicky/modern-errors/docs/plugins.md

 [`Error`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error)s
 should be thrown, as opposed to using `modern-errors` itself.

-The plugin's `options` can have any type.
+The plugin's `options`'s type can be anything.

 <!-- eslint-disable unicorn/prefer-type-error -->